 Miss an important financial date or deadline, and you could be on the hook for a penalty or lose out on a limited-time opportunity to save money.

-In this edition, we’ve rounded up the noteworthy money-related dates that are coming up in March 2020.
+In this edition, we’ve rounded up noteworthy money dates for March 2023.
 Take a look and mark your calendar with any dates that apply to you.

-While it’s not an inherently financial event, we wanted to remind you that time will “spring forward” at 2 a.m. local time on Sunday, March 8.
+While it’s not an inherently financial event, we wanted to remind you that clocks are to “spring forward” at 2 a.m. local time on Sunday, March 12.

-Don’t forget to set your clocks ahead so you’re not late for work or appointments the next day.
+Don’t forget to set your clocks ahead one hour, so you’re not late for work or appointments the next day.
 And check out “8 Things You Should Do Before Daylight Saving Time Starts.”

 March 31 — Medicare Advantage open enrollment period ends

-As if Medicare isn’t complicated enough, this federal health insurance program primarily reserved for folks age 65 and older has not one but two annual open enrollment periods.
+As if Medicare isn’t complicated enough, this federal health insurance program for folks age 65 and older and folks with certain disabilities or conditions has multiple annual enrollment periods.

-The annual fall Medicare open enrollment period runs from Oct.
+The main open enrollment period runs from Oct.
 15 through Dec.
-7, while the annual open enrollment period for Medicare Advantage plans runs from Jan.
-1 through March 31.
+7, while the Medicare Advantage open enrollment period runs from Jan.
+1 to March 31.

-Medicare Advantage, one of the two main types of Medicare, is coverage offered by private insurance companies, such as HMOs and PPOs, that are approved by the Medicare system.
-(The other type, Original Medicare, is the traditional government-managed health insurance coverage.)
+Medicare Advantage plans, one of the two main types of Medicare, are offered by private insurance companies that are approved by the federal Medicare program.
+(The other type of Medicare, Original Medicare, is the traditional government-managed health care coverage.)